 On the other hand, avoid like the plague the so-called Italian recipes on sites like allrecipes.com—these sites are hot beds of ‘Italian-style’ or just plain fake Italian food, even if some authentic recipes can be found like diamonds cast in the mud.

 Other sources are generally less reliable, even when they come in Italian packaging.
 Be wary, in particular, of TV personalities.
 While they surely know better, they often adapt their recipes to appeal to a mass audience, sometimes in highly inauthentic ways.
-One exception is the genial David Rocco, whose Dolce Vita TV series is a beacon of hope for TV viewers looking for an authentic experience.
+One exception is the genial David Rocco, whose Dolce Vita TV series is a breath of fresh air for TV viewers looking for an authentic experience.
 When I first saw the show, I was amazed to see, for the first time on US television that I know of, Italian food as it is actually cooked at home in Italy.
 Of course, it helps that he is living and broadcasting from Italy.
 [NB:As of 2021, sadly, I’m not sure where you can access this gem of a show.]
 Still, most food TV shows these days are basically entertainment rather than a learning tool.
 The fast pacing that contemporary TV imposes doesn’t allow the host to teach or the view to absorb anything much.
 Gone are the days of Julia Child’s French Chef.
 At best, TV can only be a complement that helps illustrate for you what you will learn through other media.